metaterminal/metaterminal.fyi/content/processor/_index.md

 ### Winning and Levels

 A player beats their current level when every pressure plate is covered by a block.
-As currently implemented, each level has the same number of plates and blocks; however, it is theoretically possible for a level to have more blocks than plates, and indeed the current setup supports this.
+As currently implemented, each level has the same number of plates and blocks; however, it is theoretically possible for a level to have more blocks than plates, and the current setup supports this.
 In that case, all the game requires is for every plate to be covered; not for every block to be on a plate.

 When a level is beaten, the game wipes the screen and then renders the next level for them to play.
 The player advances sequentially through levels (so level 1 first, then level 2, then level 3.)
 A winscreen is displayed after the second level (to demonstrate functionality); but hitting the reset switch on the winscreen will display more levels!